alexandra-riva/weather-app-alexandra-riva-public/README.md

 Try it here:
 **[https://weather-app-alexandra-riva.netlify.app](https://weather-app-alexandra-riva.netlify.app)**

-> ⚠Please wait a few seconds after clicking "Get Weather" — the backend is hosted on **Render's free tier**, which may take a few seconds to wake up.
+> Please wait a few seconds after clicking "Get Weather" — the backend is hosted on **Render's free tier**, which may take a few seconds to wake up.

 ---